jainpriyank001/FirebaseProject1/README.md

 Connecting Android application to Realtime Database using Firebase.
 Reading and Writing data in realtime on Firebase Database.
 Authentication of the user
+Uploading images and file from Mobile gallery.
-Uploading and downloading files from the Firebase server on Android.
+Downloading files from the Firebase server on Android.